-- ■Set up the sawmill on firm and level ground. - ■The sawmill can be operated with the sawdust collection system only. - ■The sawmill can be operated under roof only. - ■The sawmill can be operated in temperature range from -15° C to 40° C only. - ■Illuminance at operator's position must be 300lx. - Have a qualified electrician install the power supply (according to EN 60204 Standard).
-The power supply must meet the specifications given in the table below
+Set up the sawmill on firm and level ground.

+- The sawmill can be operated with the sawdust collection system only. - The sawmill can be operated under roof only. - ■The sawmill can be operated in temperature range from -15^o C to 40^o C only. - Illuminance at operator's position must be 300lx. - •Operator's working places are shown on the picture below

+Have a qualified electrician install the power supply (according to EN 60204 Standard).
+The power supply must meet the specifications given in the table below.